SabirWalid/Dreamers_budget-tacking-system/README.md

 The Dreamers Budget Tracking System is a simple and intuitive application designed to help users effectively manage and track their personal finances.
 This system provides a user-friendly interface to record expenses, monitor income, and generate insightful reports, empowering individuals to make informed financial decisions.

 Features
-Expense Tracking: Easily record and categorize expenses for a comprehensive overview of spending habits.
+Expense Tracking: Easily record and categorize expenses to comprehensively analyze spending habits.
 Income Management: Keep track of various sources of income to understand your overall financial picture.
 Custom Categories: Create personalized spending categories to suit your specific budgeting needs.
 Reporting: Generate detailed reports and visual graphs to analyze spending patterns over time.